Nash Metropolitan (1954-1962)

 1956-1959 Metropolitan (2nd Series)

-The Austin Motor Company acquired the rights to sell the Metropolitan to non-North American markets in December of 1956.
-Modifications to the interior and engine compartment allowed both left and right hand drive models to be made.
+The Austin Motor Company of England acquired the rights to sell the Metropolitan to non-North American markets in December of 1956.
+Slight modifications to the interior and engine compartment allowed both left and right hand drive models to be made.

 1958-1962 Metropolitan (3rd Series)

-Several more improvements were seen for 1959, including a glove box door, seat adjusters, and window vents.
-Mid-year models had an opening trunklid and tubeless tires, with sales peaking this year with 22,309 cars sold.
+Metropolitan sales peaked in 1959 with 22,309 cars sold.
 The last Metropolitans were fitted with the 55-horsepower A55 Austin engine.
 Although production stopped in 1960, 'leftovers' were sold for another two years.

-Like the small cars from Crosley Motors, the Metro was fun to drive and economical, but never sold in big numbers.
-Competition from Detroit's Big Three, and also from their own compact American model, prompted Rambler to discontinue production in 1962.
+Similar to the small cars produced by Crosley Motors, the Metro was fun to drive and economical, but never sold in big numbers.
+Competition from Detroit's Big Three, and also from their own compact Rambler American model, prompted the company to discontinue production in 1962.

 A well-engineered suspension, low center of gravity, and proper weight distribution gave the little Metro decent handling, but steering was hampered due to the enclosure of the front wheels.
 Top speed was about 70-mph on early models, with 80-mph possible with the later 1.5 litre motor.